--to avoid excessive sunlight or artificial ultraviolet light while receiving doxycycline and to discontinue therapy if phototoxicity (e.g., skin eruptions, etc.) occurs.
-Sunscreen or sunblock should be considered (See WARNINGS).

--to drink fluids liberally along with doxycycline to reduce the risk of esophageal irritation and ulceration (See ADVERSE REACTIONS).

--that the absorption of tetracyclines is reduced when taken with foods, especially those which contain calcium.
-However, the absorption of doxycycline is not markedly influenced by simultaneous ingestion of food or milk (See Drug Interactions).

--that the absorption of tetracyclines is reduced when taking bismuth subsalicylate (See Drug Interactions).
+- -to avoid excessive sunlight or artificial ultraviolet light while receiving doxycycline and to discontinue therapy if phototoxicity (e.g., skin eruption, etc.) occurs.
+Sunscreen or sunblock should be considered.
+(See WARNINGS.) - -to drink fluids liberally along with doxycycline to reduce the risk of esophageal irritation and ulceration.
+(See ADVERSE REACTIONS.) - -that the absorption of tetracyclines is reduced when taken with foods, especially those which contain calcium.
+However, the absorption of doxycycline is not markedly influenced by simultaneous ingestion of food or milk.
+(See DRUG INTERACTIONS.) - -that the absorption of tetracyclines is reduced when taking bismuth subsalicylate.
+(See DRUG INTERACTIONS.)

--not to use outdated or poorly stored doxycycline.